Q&A forums can be a treasure trove of interesting questions that turn out to have counter-intuitive answers.

 And the OP accepted the answer.
 It even received a couple of upvotes.
 All good I thought.

-Cold case haunts the detective
+The cold case haunts the detective

 In reality, the data structure is a sorted list that is accessed via binary search.